Courts of Ethiopia: Religious courts

 The FDRE Constitution also provides independent non-state or unofficial laws based on framework of customary and religious laws in some field of social activity.
 Article 34(5) defined that "This Constitution shall not preclude the adjudication of disputes relating to personal and family laws in accordance with religious and customary laws, with the consent of the parties to the dispute.
 Particulars shall be determined by law."
 Article 78(5) of the FDRE Constitution also stipulates that: "Pursuant to sub-Article (5) of Article 34 the House of Peoples’ Representatives and State Councils can establish or give official recognition to religious and customary courts that had state recognition and functioned prior to the adoption of the Constitution shall be organized on the basis of recognition accorded to them by this Constitution."

 Social courts

-Social Courts in kebele status hear property and monetary claims up to 5,000 birr.
-Social Courts appeal can be heard by the First Instance City Courts; if there is fundamental error of law in review of First Instance City Courts on appeal from Social Courts, it can be ground to lodge cassation before the Appellate Court of the City.
+Social Courts with kebele status hear property and monetary claims up to 5,000 birr.
+Social Court appeals can be heard by the First Instance City Courts; if an appeal in Social Court finds fundamental errors of law in reviewing a First Instance City Court, it can be grounds to lodge cassation before the Appellate Court of the City.

-Sharia law has been fundamental Islamic law officially enshrined in both federal and state levels.
+Sharia law is fundamental Islamic law and has been officially enshrined at both the federal and state levels.
 They are obligated to follow procedural rules of ordinary courts and receive their budgets from the state.